If you apply to a council for help because you are homeless, it may check if you have a local connection to the area.

 The council do not always have to consider local connection and they may decide to ignore it in some cases.

 In deciding whether you have a local connection with its area the council will look at whether you (or anyone in your household):

 The council will usually consider that you have a local connection if you have lived in the area for a total of 6 months out of the last 12 months, or 3 years out of the last 5 years.
 There is however no set period and even if you have not lived in the area for those periods, the council may still consider you to have a local connection if you are clearly settled in the area.

 You must have lived in the area by choice in order to have a local connection:

 - You may not have a local connection if you have only lived in an area because you have been in prison or detained in a mental health hospital

 - You may have a local connection if:

 - you were posted in armed forces accommodation in the area

 - you are a care leaver and were placed in accommodation in the area.
 You should also have a local connection with the area that you originally lived in should you want to return there, regardless of how long you have been away

-- You are a former asylum seeker and were placed in accommodation in the area under asylum support (not accommodation centres)
+- You are a former asylum seeker and were placed in accommodation in the area under asylum support provided by the UK Visas and Immigration (UKVI), (not accommodation centres).